 For example, we package our oils and hydrosols separately instead of formulating them into a lotion or cream, removing the need for Solubilizers.
 Skin adores these products separately.

 I have a quick story, because I am by no means perfect... when I was reformulating the Manuka Rising Mask, I had a hard time with the consistency.
 The original mask was a blend of oil and honey, which don't naturally mix.
 I decided to remove the oil and find a water-based replacement, so I tried glycerin.
 It was a cop-out.
 I don't know what I was thinking.
 Within one use of testing, I realized it was terrible, low benefit and didn't meet my standards.
-I stripped that formula down to only the truly nourishing ingredients and said goodbye to glycerin forever.
+I stripped that formula down to only the truly nourishing ingredients.

 Being a formulator is a journey, I've gotten more skilled over time and gotten clarity in my beliefs.

-Glycerin - a Low Benefit Ingredient with questionable environmental ramifications
+Glycerin - an Ingredient with questionable environmental ramifications

-The "Basic B" of ingredients.
 This is a very common and popular and inexpensive ingredient in many skin care products.
 It's a natural compound found in every plant and animal on the planet.
-While glycerin has no known safety concerns or common side effects, in my opinion, Glycerine is a low-benefit ingredient.
+While glycerin has no known safety concerns or common side effects, in my opinion, Glycerine is a somewhat low-benefit ingredient.
 It's often touted as a moisturizer, humectant, emollient, and replenisher.
 I find that there are much more beneficial ingredients that do the same things, such as Honey, which is a wonderful humectant and moisturizer, as well as anti-bacterial, anti-inflammatory and helps with hyperpigmentation and acne.

 Like Hyalauronic Acid, Glycerin is an ingredient that attracts moisture.
 This can be good or evil.
 If the humidity in your environment is high enough, glycerin can attract that moisture TO your skin.
 But if you are in a dry climate, glycerin can actually pull moisture OUT of your skin.
 This is the case for all humectants, but we choose to use humectants like honey, that have a broader spectrum of benefits.